PabloCacciagioni/project_golang/README.md

 ```

 This will raise two services:
--"todoapp": The application in Go.
+- "todoapp": The application in Go.
--"mysql": The mysql database.
+- "mysql": The mysql database.

 ### Step 4: Database migrations